dockersamples/todo-preseed-postgres/README.md

 In the project directory, you can run the following scripts:

-- npm start: Starts the development server for both the backend and frontend.
+- `npm start`: Starts the development server for both the backend and frontend.
-- npm run seed: Seeds data into the database.
+- `npm run seed`: Seeds data into the database.
-- npm test: Runs tests for both the backend and frontend.
+- `npm test`: Runs tests for both the backend and frontend.

 ## Contributing